 Roses of Picardy a melody well-known worldwide, emerged during the first world war.

 It was composed by M. Haydn Wood.

 "Roses of Picardy" is the title of the song created during the first world war, which have acquired an international reputation.
-It was sung in English, French, Germand and performed by latend musicians around the world such as Yves Montand, Tino Rossi, Franck Sinatra, Sidney Becket.
+It was sung in English, French, German and performed by talented musicians around the world such as Yves Montand, Tino Rossi, Franck Sinatra, Sidney Becket.
 It has been translated in Picard patois, the local dialect.

 Rose of Picardy

-The Picardy rose is woodcarved since 1860 in Picardy.
-The rose with a large stalks and leaf veins adorns the Picardy sideboard of Vignacourt.
+The Picardy rose is wood-carved since 1860 in Picardy.
+The rose with large stalks and leaf veins adorns the Picardy sideboard of Vignacourt.

-There is several model of this low sideboard in the region but this rose is an emblem sculpted for our village.
+There are several models of this low sideboard in the region but this rose is an emblem sculpted for our village.
 You can find more details on this link: Vignacourt sideboard.